DockYard/ember-service-worker/README.md

 Please test this addon on your local/staging environment before deploying to production.
 Please report any errors or odd behaviour when testing!

+The addons is also undergoing a rewrite, the `0.6.0` beta series is only compatible with plugins that are also versioned at `0.6.0`.

 ## Batteries excluded

 Without any extra addons all this addon does is install a Service Worker,